sebastianruder/NLP-progress/README.md

 ### Exporting into a structured format

-You can now extract all the data into a structured, machine-readable JSON format with parsed tasks, results and descriptions.
+You can extract all the data into a structured, machine-readable JSON format with parsed tasks, descriptions and SOTA tables.

 The instructions are in [structured/README.md](structured/README.md).